-The fertility rates of women by age are compared in order to observe differences and similarities.
+Comparing the fertility rates of women by age allows to observe differences or similarities.
 It is less an indicator of integration than of assimilation, the measure of which shows the demographic context and the different challenges that the population groups are confronted with in organising their family life.
-For example, in the political and social climate of Switzerland today, a woman who has her children when she is young will encounter more obstacles in training and education and in building up a career.
+For example, in the political and social climate of Switzerland today, a woman who has her children when she is young will probably encounter more obstacles in training and education and in building up a career.

-In 2018, fertility rates before the age of 30 were higher among women born abroad than among those born in Switzerland.
-Between the ages of 15 and 19, it was almost six times higher (1‰ compared with more than 5‰).
-The trend was reversed between the ages of 35 and 44, with the exception of 35-39-year old foreign-born foreign mothers who always had higher fertility rates than Swiss-born foreign mothers.
+In 2020, fertility rates before the age of 30 were higher among mothers born abroad than among those born in Switzerland.
+Between the ages of 15 and 19, it was almost three times higher (around 3‰ compared with less than 1‰).
+The trend is reversed between the ages of 30 and 44, but only for Swiss mothers.
+Foreign-born foreign mothers aged between 30-44 years old always had higher fertility rates than Swiss-born foreign mothers.